Fleli/SwiftParse/README.md

 @main Main
 ```

 Then comes the actual (abstracted) grammar.
-SwiftParse offers four types of statements:
+SwiftParse offers five types of statements:
 - `enum` statements, for simple groups of related but distinct options
 - `nested` statements, for extended `enum`s that allow indirection, multiple terminals and non-terminals per case, and lists.
 - `precedence` statements, that offer a maintainable, readable and clean syntax for deeply dependent (and recursive) productions
 - `class` statements, for types that follow a specific pattern, with some optional and some required parts
+- `list` statements, for defining non-terminals that represent Swift arrays

 Note: The non-terminal `SwiftSLRMain` is reserved by SwiftParse and should never be used.